TIR Convention

+The Convention on International Transport of Goods Under Cover of TIR Carnets (TIR Convention) is a multilateral treaty based on a United Nations (UN) convention and administered by the United Nations Economic Commission for Europe (UNECE).
+It is the oldest public-private partnership maintained by the UN.

+History

-The Convention on International Transport of Goods Under Cover of TIR Carnets (TIR Convention) is a multilateral treaty that was concluded at Geneva on 14 November 1975 to simplify and harmonise the administrative formalities of international road transport.
-(TIR stands for "Transit International Routier" or "International Road Transport".)
+The treaty was concluded at Geneva on 14 November 1975 to simplify and harmonise the administrative formalities of international road transport.
+(TIR stands for "transit international routier" or "International Road Transport".)
 The 1975 convention replaced the TIR Convention of 1959, which itself replaced the 1949 TIR Agreement between a number of European countries.
-The conventions were adopted under the auspices of the United Nations Economic Commission for Europe (UNECE).
 As of March 2023, there are 78 parties to the convention, including 77 states and the European Union.

+The TIR system not only covers customs transit by road, but a combination is possible with other modes of transport (e.g., rail, inland waterway, and even maritime transport), as long as at least one part of the total transport is made by road.